Best strategies for organizing a hoarders bedroom

 Storage Solutions

-Temporary storage solutions, such as portable units, can be invaluable during the reorganization process.
+Temporary storage solutions, such as portable units, can be invaluable during the broader hoarding cleanup and reorganization process.
 These units can hold items and things until decisions are made about their placement, providing flexibility and easing the transition to a more organized space.
 Under-bed storage options are also excellent for maximizing unused areas and keeping items out of sight.

 Clothing Management